 We run an annual call for applications, inviting PhD researchers to apply to undertake any of our selected research placement projects.
 The successful candidate is selected through a written application process and interview, and a project start date is then agreed with the supervisor.

 The broad scope and areas of the research placement projects is set in advance by the Library.
 In this way, the placement scheme reflects our current strategic priorities, ensuring placements make a meaningful contribution to our core work and purposes.
 A project profile for each research placement lists the expected tasks and outcomes, the training and experience expected to be gained by student, and any required knowledge or skills.
 Each project provides significant ownership responsibilities and opportunities for professional and personal development.

-The next round of placement projects will be advertised in early 2019 and further information will be published here.
+The next round of placement opportunities will be advertised in early 2020 and further information will be published on this page.

 Our PhD placements are open to all PhD students, as long as they have the support of their PhD supervisor and their Graduate Tutor (or equivalent).